Cloud Wallets

 - Microsoft Azure account

-- (For the quickstart script ) Powershell
+- The output of the quickstart script

 Add a new provider